dtdxdydz/ML-resources/questions.md

      - How to find the regularization parameter in LASSO or Ridge or Elastic Net?
      - In what situations LASSO performs better than Ridge?

+## Dimensionality reduction
+ - What is dimensionality reduction?
+ - Which techniques for dimensionality reduction do you know?
+ - What are SVD and truncated SVD?
+What is the difference between them?